Mark Wood and Jofra Archer could both play for England in Johannesburg

 Temba Bavuma to replace Zubayr Hamaza for South Africa - watch final Test live on Sky Sports Cricket from 7.30am on Friday

-England could pick Jofra Archer and Mark Wood in the same Test team for the first time as they look to seal a series win over South Africa in Johannesburg.
+England could pick Jofra Archer and Mark Wood in the same Test team for the first time as they look to seal a series win over South Africa.

 Archer missed England's victories in Cape Town and Port Elizabeth - which leaves the tourists 2-1 up with one to play - due to a right elbow problem.

-But the 24-year-old is pushing to return at Wanderers and could line up alongside fellow paceman Wood, who bowled rapidly at St George's Park last week in his first Test in 11 months.
+But the 24-year-old is pushing to return in Johannesburg from Friday and could line up alongside fellow paceman Wood, who bowled rapidly at St George's Park last week in his first Test in 11 months.

 Wood, who had been out with side and knee issues since July's World Cup final, is pressing to play in back-to-back Tests and Joe Root is considering unleashing both quicks on what is expected to be a fast pitch.

+"The most important thing is that Jofra understands where we are at with him.
+He loves Test cricket, he is really enthusiastic about it, he wants to get better.
+He wants to play and we all want him to do that.

+"He is a big part going forward and has our full support.
+We are very excited to see him back playing.
+If that's this week, fantastic, if not and it's further down the line, we know he has a huge amount to offer this Test team."

-Root also believes beating the Proteas in this series would top their 2-1 triumph in South Africa under Sir Alastair Cook in 2015-16, due to the illness and injury that has impacted their tour.
+Root also believes beating the Proteas would be his biggest success as captain, due to the illness and injury that has impacted their tour.

-Eleven players, including Root, Wood and Archer, have suffered from a virus, while Rory Burns (ankle) and James Anderson (rib) have returned home.
+Eleven players, including Root, Wood and Archer, have suffered from a virus, while Rory Burns (ankle) and James Anderson (rib) have returned home as has the ill Jack Leach.

-"I think it probably would beat [2015-16], because of the different things we've had to manage," said Root.
+"I think it probably would be [my best win], because of the things we've had to manage," said Root.
 "It would be a very big achievement for this group.

 South Africa will be without their premier paceman Kagiso Rabada, with the 24-year-old picking up a one-match ban after accruing a fourth demerit point inside 24 months for his celebration after dismissing Root in England's sole innings in Port Elizabeth.